-The Funniest Comedies on Amazon Prime Right Now
+The Funniest Comedy Movies on Amazon Prime Right Now

 Need a little pick-me-up?
 Time to break out a good comedy movie and fortunately Amazon Prime Video has a pretty solid stock of funny films hiding in their catalogue to make sure you keep the laughs coming.

-From comedy classics like Spaceballs and Bill and Ted’s Excellent Adventure to recent favorites like Chef and The Big Sick, forgotten gems, rom-coms, spy spoofs, and the latest hits to land on the streaming service, we’ve hand-picked the best and funniest comedies on Amazon right now to help you find the feel-good time you’re looking for.
+From comedy classics like Spaceballs and The Birdcage to recent favorites like Chef and The Big Sick, forgotten gems, rom-coms, spy spoofs, and the latest hits to land on the streaming service, we’ve hand-picked the best and funniest comedies on Amazon right now to help you find the feel-good time you’re looking for.

 And if you don’t find what you’re looking for in the list below, you can find more laughs in our picks for the Best Comedy Shows on Amazon Prime, Best Comedies on Netflix, Best Comedy Shows on Netflix and Best Standup Specials on Netflix.